Poisoning: Precautionary measures

-As mandated in GHS, various safety-orientated government agencies from around the globe have put into place the usage of pictograms when labelling toxic substances.
+As mandated in GHS, various safety-orientated government agencies from around the globe have put into place the usage of pictograms when labeling toxic substances.
 The hazard symbol which labels a substance as capable of poisoning depicts the imagery of a human skull in front of two bones crossing one another.

 GHS precautionary statements, which advise users to exercise caution or be aware of the substance's potentially dangerous features, are added to a legal toxins' labelling.
 Toxic substances can also come with instructions on how to handle the product, what compounds to avoid mixing the product with, and how to treat a victim at risk of poisoning who has come in contact with the product.

 Various poison control centers are also available to assist in diagnosing, managing, and preventing possible incidents of poisoning.
 Many are accessible through phone calls or official websites.

 Treatment

 Seeking medical attention is strongly advised if someone is thought to have been exposed to or consumed a poison, mainly from a nearby poison control centre.
 It is advised to provide medical personnel with information regarding the poisoning, the patient's age, weight, and any other drugs they may be taking in addition to the symptoms of the illness.
 Try to determine what was ingested, the amount and how long since the person was exposed to it.
 If possible, have on hand the pill bottle, medication package or other suspect container.

 The treatment will depend on the substance to which the patient is exposed.
 Depending on the type of poisoning, some first aid measures may help.
-Treatments include activated charcoal, induction of vomiting and dilution or neutralizing of the poison.
+Treatments include activated charcoal, induction of vomiting, and dilution or neutralizing of the poison.